Alreix/holbertonschool-shell/io_redirections_and_filters/README.md

 #10 find . -type f -name '*.js' -delete : delete all the regular files (not the directories) with .js extension that are present int the current directory.

-#11 find . -maxdepth 1 -type d | wc -l : counts the number of directories and sub-directories in the current directory.
+#11 find . -mindepth 1 -type d | wc -l : counts the number of directories and sub-directories in the current directory.

 #12